logo image

 1901 - the Leadhills & Wanlockhead Railway was opened becoming the highest in Scotland.
 The Railway connected to the main Carlisle line.

-1929 - the Leadhills Mines closed after the last of the veins at 450ft deep began to run out and became unprofitable.
+1929 - the Leadhills Mines closed after the last of the veins at 450ft deep began to run out, becoming unprofitable.

 1939 - the Railway closed, leaving just a short section as a Working Railway Museum.